The engravings made for Napoléon's about Egypt are some of the magnificent ever made.

-They produced a series of 16 massive volumes, "Description de l’Egypte".
-They were the largest engravings ever produced, and were made on a specially constructed press.
-The first volumes of engravings were presented to Napoleon in 1808.
-The low number of copies made (~1000), its extremely high price and huge size made the work accessible only to the very elite of society.
-Nowadays it is likely only major state museums and libraries are in the possession of the complete work.
-In 2016, Sothebys of London sold a full set of Description de l'Egypte for GBP 320,750 (US $442,000).
+They created 16 volumes of massive engravings, titled "Description de l’Egypte".
+They were the largest engravings ever made.
+The first volumes were presented to Napoleon in 1808.
+The low number of sets made (~1000), its extremely high price and huge size made the work accessible only to society's elite.
+Even today, it's likely only major state museums and libraries own complete sets.
+In 2016, Sothebys of London sold a set for GBP 320,750 (US $442,000).

-Here is a once in a lifetime opportunity to own one of these rare, beautiful and important antique engravings.
+Here is your opportunity to own one of these rare, beautiful and important antique engravings.